What Is a Payment Gateway? (And Why You Don't Need One)

 What’s the difference between a virtual terminal and a payment gateway?

-Payment gateways let you accept credit card payments (in person or online) by transferring money between your merchant account and a payment processor.
+Payment gateways let you accept credit card payments (in person or online) by transferring money between your merchant account and a payment processor through a credit card terminal or processor.

 How much do payment gateways cost?

-Payment gateway providers are not transparent about their pricing.
+Payment gateway providers are not transparent about their credit card machine prices.
 Each payment may have different fees associated with it and it’s not always clear why those fees are (or aren’t) applied to a given transaction.

 In addition to a per-transaction percentage, many payment gateway and payment processing providers charge all or some of the following: